Mom furious after daycare worker breastfed her son

 Her son was born prematurely, is lactose intolerant and can't have any milk products.

 "To me, a criminal act was committed against him," she said.
-"Not only did you put your breast to my son, you also made my son sick because he's lactose.
+"Not only did you put your breast to my son, you also made my son sick because he's lactose intolerant.
 So you've put something in his body that his body can't digest."

 Records show the North Carolina Dept. Of Health and Human Services inspected both Carrboro and Orange Chatham Early Schools in October and November of last year.
 Both facilities received superior classifications.